discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

  <Specialization text="Power Virtuoso" name="Virtuoso"/> is at a weird breaking point such that changes in food or utilities can impact the theoretically optimal gear set. \
  However, the dps differences between these different gear sets on pvirt is very minor and often essentially non-existent.
 Any of these sets work. \
- The [gear optimizer](https://optimizer.discretize.eu/) can estimate specific numbers.
+ The [gear optimizer](https://optimizer.discretize.eu/) can estimate explicit numbers.
 </Tab>